dgerabagi/data-curation-environment/prompt.md

 </file_artifact>

 <file path="src/backend/services/prompt.service.ts">
-// Updated on: C46 (Remove spammy log message) import * as vscode from 'vscode';
+// Updated on: C49 (Add logic to select interaction schema based on connection mode) import * as vscode from 'vscode';
 import * as path from 'path';
 import { promises as fs } from 'fs';